 Engaging with Infants and Toddlers through Respectful and Peaceful Care

-- Explore the Pikler® philosophy through lecture, video, discussion, and planned experiences.
+- Explore the Pikler® philosophy through lecture, video, discussion, and planned experiences, as well as how the maturation of the central nervous system influences the complexity of Play.

 - Identify and understand the complexity of children’s growth and development.